-|Wooden:||These look attractive and stylish but don’t allow you to see your snake from many angles.
-They usually have a glass viewing panel at the front.
-This can be quite nice for any snake that tends to feel more comfortable in an enclosed space.||Average|
+|Wooden:||These look stylish, but don’t allow you to see your snake from many angles.
+However, snakes feel more comfortable due to the enclosed space.||$200+|

-|Plastic:||These are the cheapest option.
-They hold on to warmth quite well and are easier to clean, but they aren’t as visually appealing.
-They’re a great starter option, though.||Low|
+|Plastic:||Plastic enclosures hold on to warmth quite well and are easy to clean, but they aren’t visually appealing.
+They’re ideal if you’re on a tight budget, though.||$75+|